cconejob/ft2bt_converter/README.md

 ## Overview

-This project focuses on the conversion of fault trees, represented in draw.io diagram XML files, into behavior tree XML files compatible with the BehaviorTree.CPP library.
+This repository focuses on the conversion of fault trees, represented in draw.io diagram XML files, into behavior tree XML files compatible with the BehaviorTree.CPP library.
 It enables users to transform their fault tree diagrams into actionable behavior trees, facilitating integration with systems that utilize the BehaviorTree.CPP framework for managing complex behaviors.

+The project is specifically designed for **Functional Safety (FuSa)** runtime assessment for **autonomous vehicles**, adhering to the **ISO 26262** standard for road vehicles.
+It allows for the automatic generation of **FuSa Supervisors** from static safety analysis, ensuring compliance with these safety requirements.
+These supervisors can be formally verified using the **NuSMV 2.6.0** tool.

 ## Installation